shwanpla/ME-405-Term-Project/docs/original_approach_api.rst

 Original Approach API Reference
 ================================

-This page documents the API for the original state-space observer implementation preserved in ``src/original-approach/``.
+This page documents the API for the original state-space observer implementation preserved in ``src/`` with the ``defunct_`` prefix.
 This code was not used in the final system but represents the initial sensor fusion approach combining IMU, encoders, and RK4 numerical integration.

 .. note::
    This implementation was replaced by the displacement-based odometry approach documented in :doc:`tasks`.
 See :doc:`analysis` for the technical rationale behind this decision, including IMU communication issues and the pivot to encoder-only estimation.

 IMU Driver
 ----------

-.. automodule:: original_approach.IMU_driver
+.. automodule:: defunct_IMU_driver
    :members:
    :undoc-members:
    :show-inheritance: